Eddie Palmieri is a ten-Grammy winning New York Puerto Rican Salsa and Latin Jazz legend who is still going strong at 85-years old (June 2022).

 Palmieri tributes McCoy Tyner at the Blue Note in Greenwich Village, Manhattan on Monday, August 27, 2018 at 8 pm & 10:30 pm.
 From $30

 Palmieri plays Central Park SummerStage on Sunday, August 26, 2018 from 6 – 10 pm.
 Doors at 5 pm.
 FREE

 The Eddie Palmieri Salsa Orchestra plays the Blue Note Jazz Festival at Sony Hall in Midtown, Manhattan on June 14, 2018 at 8 pm. $45 – $79.50

 Palmieri plays B.B.
 King Blues Club’s closing week with El Gran Combo de Puerto Rico on Thursday, April 26, 2018 at 7:30 pm.

 Palmieri plays Salsa and Latin Jazz at the David Rubenstein Atrium at Lincoln Center on Friday, March 16, 2018 at 7:30 pm.
 Free

 Palmieri plays the New York Salsa Festival at Barclays Center in Brooklyn on June 10, 2017.

-Eddie Palmieri (December 15, 1936, East Harlem) grew up in a musical New York Puerto Rican family in the South Bronx.
+Eduardo “Eddie” Palmieri was born in El Barrio on December 15, 1936.
+He grew up in a musical New York Puerto Rican family in the South Bronx.
 Eddie’s older brother was Latin piano legend Charlie Palmieri.

 In the 1940s, their father owned a candy store.
 It was called “El Mambo.”
 The neighborhood kids would play stickball all day, then hang out at El Mambo to listen and dance to the jukebox.
 Eddie ran that jukebox.
 A lot of those kids grew up to become the musicians who created what we now call Salsa.
 They were the artists who took the music coming out of Cuba and jazzed it up with what was going on around them in New York City.